DLXPlugins/highlight-and-share/readme.txt

 = I want to include my own CSS.
 How can I do that? =

 Use the plugin hook `has_show_css` and <a href="https://github.com/ronalfy/highlight-and-share#plugin-filters">disable CSS</a>.
 You can then  include your own CSS in your theme.

+For the black CSS file shown in the, adhere to <a href="https://jsfiddle.net/0ej4qufs/26/">the JSFiddle</a> and place the CSS in the WordPress customizer.

 = Does this plugin work on mobile devices? =